 These figures show snapshot comparisons of newly hired NFL head coaches broken down by race in 2002-2003 vs. 2019-2020

-Many people in the industry have refused to speak openly with reporters about the issue out of fear of backlash.
+Many people in the industry have refused to speak openly with reporters about the alleged discriminatory hiring practices for fear of backlash.
 However, one person did tell NFL.com that Flores’s case is “probably going to air out a lot of dirty laundry.
 What happened to [Flores] has been going on for decades, but no one has ever wanted to push the issue.
 Most have been happy to have the opportunity to work in the league and haven’t wanted to walk away from that opportunity.
 I admire his resolve.”4

 Flores said in an interview that he felt the need to bring this issue to court (despite the negative impact it might have on his career) because “we need change.
 I know many capable Black coaches who would go out and do a great job on their interviews when given the opportunity.
 I hate to see that go to waste.
 We need to change the hearts and minds of the people making the decisions … the white NFL team owners.”5